Han (Warring States): Spring and Autumn period

 During the Spring and Autumn period, members of the Han family slowly gained more and more influence and power within Jin.
-In 403 BC, Jing of Han, along with Wen of Wei and Lie of Zhao partitioned Jin among themselves.
+In 453 BC, Jing of Han, along with Wen of Wei and Lie of Zhao partitioned Jin among themselves.
 In Chinese history, this Partition of Jin is the event which marks the end of the Spring and Autumn period and the beginning of the Warring States.
 Subsequently, Han was an independent polity.
-King Lie eventually recognized the new states in 403 BC and elevated the rulers to 侯 (hou, "marquess").
+King Weilie eventually recognized the new states in 403 BC and elevated the rulers to 侯 (hou, "marquess").

 Warring States Period

+In 375 Han defeated the neighboring state of Zheng (founded in 806 by the Zhou dynasty).
+Han conquered and annexed Zheng, thus expanding its territory.
+Han also moved its capital there, and assimilated Zheng's heritage.
+This included that of the young politician Shen Buhai (400-337).